simo101/Mendix-TTN-Workshop/README.md

 To process the payload we need to utilize the Mendix Import Mapping functionality.
 This allows developers to import data from XML and JSON into Mendix entities.

 ### Step 1
 The first thing we need to do is get the JSON that is returned in the payload of our microflow.
 This will appear in the Mendix console when data is sent to The Things Network, If you don't see this then check your connection.

+![alt text][console]

 You will see a log entry with something similar to the following:

 `{
     "app_id": "ttn-node-simon",